ayushjaiswal22/Synapse/README.md

 #### Ubuntu 17.04
 Follow these detailed installation instructions to get the software running with CUDA.

-0. Install Ubuntu 17.04 and use ** Additional Drivers ** to activate the Nvidia binary driver (nvidia-375)
+0. Install Ubuntu 17.04 and use the **Additional Drivers** app to activate the Nvidia binary driver (nvidia-375)

 1. Install dependencies (you need a root shell):
 ```Shell